Miami Dolphins vs. New Orleans Saints NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Over/under insights

-- Miami has combined with its opponents to score more than 37.5 points in eight of 14 games this season.

-- New Orleans and its opponents have combined to score more than 37.5 points in 10 of 14 games this season.
+- Miami and its opponents have combined to score more than 37 points in nine of 14 games this season.

+- Monday's over/under is 5.8 points lower than the two team's combined 42.8 points per game average.

-- The two teams combine to score 42.8 points per game, 5.3 more than the over/under in this contest.
+- These two squads surrender a combined 42.7 points per game, 5.7 more than this contest's over/under.

-- The 42.7 points per game these two squads have allowed to opponents this season are 5.2 more than the 37.5 total in this contest.

-- The 44.4 PPG average total in Saints games this season is 6.9 points more than this game's over/under.
+- The 37-point over/under for this game is 7.4 points below the 44.4 points per game average total in Saints games this season.

 Dolphins stats and trends

-- This season, the Dolphins have an ATS record of 3-2 in their five games as a favorite of 2.5 points or more.
+- This season, the Dolphins have an against the spread record of 3-2 in their five games as a favorite of 3 points or more.

-- Miami's games this year have gone over the point total six times in 14 opportunities (42.9%).

-- The Dolphins score the same number of points per game that the Saints allow (20.4).
+- The Dolphins score 20.4 points per game, the same number the Saints give up.

-- Miami is 5-1 against the spread and 4-2 overall this season when the team records more than 20.4 points.
+- Miami is 5-1 against the spread and 4-2 overall in games when it records more than 20.4 points.

 - When Miami piles up over 336.9 yards, the team is 3-2 against the spread and 3-2 overall.